Springs CEO 'Confident' of 2009 Profit

 One reason for Gomes da Silva's optimism for a profitable year: Springs absorbed a series of one-time charges associated with restructuring and plant closings in 2008 that will not repeat in 2009.

 Based on a company-calculated average exchange rate of 1.833 Brazilian real to the dollar, Springs' 2008 net loss increased to about USD$196.0 million, compared to its year-earlier loss of about USD$168.2 million, based on a 2007 average exchange rate of 1.93.

 Sales fell to roughly USD$1.65 billion in 2008, compared to 2007's USD $1.99 billion.
 (These reverse currency conversions are, at best, approximations.)

 However, the company was able to swing from an operating loss of R$130.1 million in 2007 to a small operating profit in 2008 of R$20.2 million, before exchange rate variations.
 But that reversed with the exchange rates included, showing the company had an operating gain of R$48.8 million in 2007, against a loss of R$217.0 million in '08.

 While not discussing it directly, in 2008 Springs saw several key accounts liquidate and lost a significant amount of volume through the reduction of its Springmaid business at Walmart.
-On the flip side, this week JCPenney announced the Cindy Crawford Style line in home, for which Springs was quick to note it produces the bedding an bath.
+On the flip side, JCPenney recently announced the Cindy Crawford Style line in home, for which Springs was quick to note that it produces the bedding and bath.